Ricardicus/keyboard-synth/README.md

-   --tremolo: Add a tremolo effect with default settings --tremolo_depth [float]: Set the tremolo depth factor [0-1], default: 1.0 --tremolo_frequency [float]: Set the tremolo frequency, in Hertz  default: 18 -r|--reverb [file]: Add a reverb effect based on IR response in this wav file --notes [file]: Map notes to .wav files as mapped in this .json file --midi [file]: Play this MIDI (.mid) file
+   --tremolo: Add a tremolo effect with default settings --tremolo_depth [float]: Set the tremolo depth factor [0-1], default: 1.0 --tremolo_frequency [float]: Set the tremolo frequency, in Hertz  default: 18 --notes [file]: Map notes to .wav files as mapped in this .json file --midi [file]: Play this MIDI (.mid) file
    --volume [float]: Set the volume knob (default 1.0)